A new paradigm supporting personalized treatment decisions

 Using the Ventica Recorder at home requires just a few, easy steps, which the parents can easily perform.

-Measurement is comfortable for the child as Ventica measurements are made non-intrusively while the child is asleep.
+The test is comfortable for the child as Ventica measurements are made non-intrusively while the child is asleep.
 Proprietary algorithms analyze the child’s breathing data to allow for a reliable determination of their Expiratory Variability Index - EVI® .

 Ventica measurement is: